michaelzhiluo/starburst/README.md

 # Real System Experiments

+We recommend SSH'ing to our VM to run the real-world experiments, which runs over a real GKE Kubernetes cluster.

 We note that our experiments evaluate over a 4 node, 8 V100/node cluster, which was provisoined as a GKE cluster on Google Cloud, with Skypilot for cloud jobs.
 This incurred $40K cloud costs during the development of Starburst, which vastly exceeded our allocated lab budget.
 Due to budgetary reasons, we show that Starburst can reduce 80% cloud costs: for a 4 node, 96-CPU cluster, while jobs that are sent to the cloud are **logged to a file** instead.